Investing In Mutual Funds

 5. After buying shares in a mutual fund, commit some time to monitor your investment and learn more about mutual funds.

 Remember that all these are just basic knowledge.
 If you’re really interested to learn about mutual funds, I suggest some due diligence on your part.
-Your investing IQ and the probability of a successful investment portfolio highly depends on how much you know about your chosen investment.
+Your investing IQ and the probability of a successful investment portfolio highly depend on how much you know about your chosen investment.

 One last note, it’s important to know that your money that’s invested in a mutual fund is not protected by the Philippine Deposit Insurance Corporation or PDIC.
 In the Philippines, mutual funds and their investment advisers are regulated by the Securities and Exchange Commission (SEC) and not by the Bangko Sentral ng Pilipinas (BSP).